SergeyBurlaka/SearchAssistantTest/README.md

 # SearchAssistant
 Hi!
-My name is Burlaka Segey.
+My name is Burlaka Sergey.
 I like android!
 And this is my test.

 ###  References